Constructing Witnesses for Lower Bounds on Behavioural Distances: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We have given a derivation system for lower bounds on behavioural distances between states in labelled Markov chains, with proofs of soundness and approximate completeness with respect to a least fixed point definition of the behavioural distance.
 The choice of the definition based on non-expansive maps was made specifically to allow the definition of a proof system, with the commonly used alternative definition based on couplings not immediately yielding a proof principle for lower bounds.
-The definitions are of course equivalent, by Kantorovich-Rubinstein duality~\cite{kantorovich1958space}.
-This duality arises more generally when defining equivalences and their apartness counterparts via liftings, as we noted in earlier work on \emph{behavioural apartness}~\cite{DBLP:conf/cmcs/TurkenburgBKR24}.

-We further showed a close correspondence between proofs in our system and formulas in a modal logic, and compared this to the constructions in~\cite{DBLP:conf/fossacs/RadyB23} going between finite approximations of distances and formulas in the same logic.
+The definitions are equivalent, by Kantorovich-Rubinstein duality~\cite{kantorovich1958space}.
+This duality arises more generally when defining equivalences and their apartness counterparts via liftings, as was noted in earlier work on \emph{behavioural apartness}~\cite{DBLP:conf/cmcs/TurkenburgBKR24}.\ruben{anonymised} We further showed a close correspondence between proofs in our system and formulas in a modal logic, and compared this to the constructions in~\cite{DBLP:conf/fossacs/RadyB23} going between finite approximations of distances and formulas in the same logic.
 We see quite some avenues for future work, and sketch some of them here.

-Definitions of behavioural distances have been given for a variety of other system types, both metric and probabilistic, e.g.: Metric LTSs~\cite{DBLP:conf/concur/Breugel05}; Markov decision processes with finite~\cite{DBLP:conf/aaai/FernsPP04} and infinite state space~\cite{DBLP:conf/uai/FernsPP05}.
-A `natural' extension would be to generalise our results in case we change the system type while keeping a similar definition of distance between distributions; however we may also consider adapted notions of distance, such as the total variation distance studied for LMCs in~\cite{DBLP:conf/csl/ChenK14}, or other statistical metrics/divergences such as the L\'evy-Prokhorov metric~\cite{prokhorov1956convergence} or Kullback-Leibler divergence~\cite{10.1214/aoms/1177729694}.
+Definitions of behavioural distances have been given for a variety of other system types, both metric and probabilistic, e.g.: Metric LTSs~\cite{DBLP:conf/concur/Breugel05}; and Markov decision processes with finite~\cite{DBLP:conf/aaai/FernsPP04} and infinite state spaces~\cite{DBLP:conf/uai/FernsPP05}.
+A natural extension would be to generalise our results in case we change the system type while keeping a similar definition of distance between distributions; however we may also consider adapted notions of distance, such as the total variation distance studied for LMCs in~\cite{DBLP:conf/csl/ChenK14}, or other statistical metrics/divergences such as the L\'evy-Prokhorov metric~\cite{prokhorov1956convergence} or Kullback-Leibler divergence~\cite{10.1214/aoms/1177729694}.